ericmathison/articles/understaning-require-in-ruby.md

 your code may or may not be able to find your relative reference to my\_file.rb.
 Yikes!

-Enter `require_relative` stage left. `require_relative` has the same result as the above two examples that use `require` with the added benefit of a clean syntax.
+Enter `require_relative` stage left. `require_relative` does essentially what the above two examples using `require` do except with the added benefit of a clean syntax.
 So instead of needing that massive monstrosity, all that `require_relative` needs to do is `require_relative 'myfile'` and my file will be reference relative the file containing that line (current\_file.rb in our example).